ace13/Habari/README.md

 $ ./a.out -h
 Usage: a.out [options]

-Options:
+General Options:
-  -h, --Help    Prints the usage and exits
+  -h, --help    Prints the usage and exits
   -V, --version Prints the version of the compiled software and exits.
   -v, --verbose[=LEVEL]
                 Enable verbose output
+  --quit        Quits the program immediately

+Window Options:
   --fullscreen  Run the program fullscreened
-  -s SIZE, --size=SIZE
+  -g SIZE, -s SIZE, --geom=SIZE, --geometry=SIZE, --size=SIZE
                 Specify the size of the window --fps=FPS     FPS limit, specify 0 for no limit